Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: PIMC results for He

 \section{PIMC results for $^3$He}

-In the case of $^3$He simulations, we used the PIMC approach~\cite{ceperley_1986,ceperley_1995} to sample the partition function and the worm algorithm to sample permutations.~\cite{boninsegni_2006} Details of PIMC algorithm are presented elsewhere.~\cite{spada_2022,morresi_24_1} The only modification to the original set of MC moves,\cite{spada_2022} is the one including the $\xi$ factor of Eq.~(\ref{eq:zxi}) in the weight factor of the \textit{swap} move, the one responsible for the exchange permutation sampling.
+In the case of $^3$He simulations, we used the PIMC approach~\cite{ceperley_1986,ceperley_1995} to sample the partition function and the worm algorithm to sample permutations.~\cite{boninsegni_2006} Details of PIMC algorithm are presented elsewhere.~\cite{spada_2022,morresi2025} The only modification to the original set of MC moves,\cite{spada_2022} is the one including the $\xi$ factor of Eq.~(\ref{eq:zxi}) in the weight factor of the \textit{swap} move, the one responsible for the exchange permutation sampling.
 We considered a system of $N=64$ atoms at a density $\rho=0.016355$~atoms/\AA$^3$, using periodic boundary conditions.
 We employed the most recent {\em ab-initio} two-body potential to treat the interaction between $^3$He atoms~\cite{czachorowski_2020} and we evaluated the propagator in the pair-product approximation~\cite{pollock_1984} with fixed $\tau=\frac{\beta}{P}=\frac{1}{44}$~K$^{-1}$, where $P$ is the number of beads (imaginary-time slices) of the PIMC approach.
 For each temperature, $P$ is thus chosen as $P=\text{int} \left[\frac{1}{\tau T} \right]$, where $\mathrm{int}(x)$ is the closest integer number to $x$.
-Energies are estimated using the virial estimator \cite{ceperley_1995} and then are corrected perturbatively by adding the three-body potential contribution.~\cite{lang_2023} Results for $^3$He are shown in Fig.~\ref{fig:res_helium3}.
-Panel (a) reports the energies obtained as a function of the $\xi$ parameter at temperatures ranging from $1.294$~K to $3.667$~K. The points obtained from PIMC calculations are interpolated using B-splines.~\cite{dierckx_1975} The behaviour of the $E_T(\xi)$ closely resembles the finite size calculations using the helium-like dispersion of Eq.~(\ref{eq:disp_helium-like}), with a $T$-dependent smoothed inflection point where the superfluid transition occurs.
-In Figs.~\ref{fig:res_helium3}(b-d) we show three $\xi_E(T)$ functions, estimated by cutting the curves in Fig.~\ref{fig:res_helium3}(a) at constant energies.
-Blue points represent numerical data, while the red lines are the fits using Eq.~(\ref{eq:csi_exp_mine_linear}).
-For the sake of reproducibility, the values of the parameters are reported in those figures.
-The dark-green dashed lines represent fits using a simple cubic polynomial, as used in the original papers on this method;~\cite{xiong_2023} Notice that in some cases (panels (b) and (c)), this fitting function does not intersect the $\xi=-1$ line, which leads to an unphysical result: it would imply that no temperature corresponds to the assumed value of the energy per particle.
+Energies are estimated using the virial estimator \cite{ceperley_1995} and then are corrected perturbatively by adding the three-body potential contribution.~\cite{lang_2023} Results of the $E_T(\xi)$ for $^3$He are shown in Fig.~\ref{fig:res_helium3}.
+Panel (a) reports the energies obtained as a function of the $\xi$ parameter at temperatures ranging from $1.294$~K to $3.667$~K for $P=1$ while panel (b) the same $E_T(\xi)$ but for $P=0$.
+The points obtained from PIMC calculations are interpolated using B-splines.~\cite{dierckx_1975} The behaviour of the $E_T(\xi)$ closely resembles the finite-size calculations using the helium-like dispersion of Eq.~(\ref{eq:disp_helium-like}), with a $T$-dependent smoothed inflection point where the superfluid transition occurs.